BrowserWorks/Waterfox/js/src/doc/Debugger/Debugger.Object.md

    this is a string which is the name of the template; `undefined` otherwise.

 `isBoundFunction`
-:   `true` if the referent is a bound function; `false` otherwise.
+:   If the referent is a debuggee function, returns `true` if the referent is a
+    bound function; `false` otherwise.
+If the referent is not a debuggee function, or not a function at all, returns `undefined` instead.

 `isArrowFunction`
-:   `true` if the referent is an arrow function; `false` otherwise.
+:   If the referent is a debuggee function, returns `true` if the referent is an
+    arrow function; `false` otherwise.
+If the referent is not a debuggee function, or not a function at all, returns `undefined` instead.

 `isPromise`
 :   `true` if the referent is a Promise; `false` otherwise.

 `boundTargetFunction`
-:   If the referent is a bound function, this is its target function—the
+:   If the referent is a bound debuggee function, this is its target function—
-    function that was bound to a particular `this` object.
-If the referent is not a bound function, this is `undefined`.
+    the function that was bound to a particular `this` object.
+If the referent is either not a bound function, not a debuggee function, or not a function at all, this is `undefined`.

 `boundThis`
-:   If the referent is a bound function, this is the `this` value it was
+:   If the referent is a bound debuggee function, this is the `this` value it
-    bound to.
-If the referent is not a bound function, this is `undefined`.
+    was bound to.
+If the referent is either not a bound function, not a debuggee function, or not a function at all, this is `undefined`.

 `boundArguments`
-:   If the referent is a bound function, this is an array (in the Debugger
+:   If the referent is a bound debuggee function, this is an array (in the
-    object's compartment) that contains the debuggee values of the `arguments` object it was bound to.
-If the referent is not a bound function, this is `undefined`.
+    Debugger object's compartment) that contains the debuggee values of the `arguments` object it was bound to.
+If the referent is either not a bound function, not a debuggee function, or not a function at all, this is `undefined`.

+`isProxy`
+:   If the referent is a (scripted) proxy, either revoked or not, return `true`.
+    If the referent is not a (scripted) proxy, return `false`.

+`proxyTarget`
+:   If the referent is a non-revoked (scripted) proxy, return a `Debugger.Object`
+    instance referring to the ECMAScript `[[ProxyTarget]]` of the referent.
+    If the referent is a revoked (scripted) proxy, return `null`.
+    If the referent is not a (scripted) proxy, return `undefined`.

 `proxyHandler`
-:   If the referent is a proxy whose handler object was allocated by
+:   If the referent is a non-revoked (scripted) proxy, return a `Debugger.Object`
-    debuggee code, this is its handler object—the object whose methods are invoked to implement accesses of the proxy's properties.
-If the referent is not a proxy whose handler object was allocated by debuggee code, this is `null`.

-`proxyCallTrap`
+    instance referring to the ECMAScript `[[ProxyHandler]]` of the referent.
-:   If the referent is a function proxy whose handler object was allocated
+    If the referent is a revoked (scripted) proxy, return `null`.
-    by debuggee code, this is its call trap function—the function called when the function proxy is called.
-If the referent is not a function proxy whose handler object was allocated by debuggee code, this is `null`.

-`proxyConstructTrap`
-:   If the referent is a function proxy whose handler object was allocated
+    If the referent is not a (scripted) proxy, return `undefined`.
-    by debuggee code, its construction trap function—the function called when the function proxy is called via a `new` expression.
-If the referent is not a function proxy whose handler object was allocated by debuggee code, this is `null`.

 `promiseState`
 :   If the referent is a [`Promise`][promise], this is an object describing